Rida-N/Rida-N.github.io/about.md

 ### More Information

-<p style="margin: 20px 15px 30px 20px;">A Results-driven <b>Freelance</b> engineer with 6+ years application (5+ years Web app & 1 year Desktpo app) development experience.
+<p style="margin: 20px 15px 30px 20px;">Used to be a Results-driven <b>Freelance</b> engineer with 7+ years application (6+ years Web app & 1 year Desktpo app) development experience.
-<br>Currently based in Tokyo, Japan.<br><br> Skilled in
+<br> Skilled in
 front-end application development in JavaScript.
-Experienced with Angular & React.
-Adept with back-end development in JAVA, Python and C#.
+Experienced in Angular & React.
+Adept at back-end development in JAVA, Python and C#.
 Also experienced in UX design using Photoshop and Illustrator. <br>Familiar with agile development, DevOps delivery. <br>Dedicated to improve efficiency, productivity, and user friendliness through learning new technologies and execution of innovation.
 Interested in both front-end and back-end development. <br><br>
 Besides, I have lots of interests -- painting, reading, photography, jogging, swimming, palying drums, singing, FREELINE and Ski...
-Secret of never getting bored ;)

 <h3 style="margin-bottom:0px;">My Skills</h3>
 <li class="tableli">The FramWorks I've worked with.</li>